mroble/candisquasho/README.md

 # candisquasho
 A short game written in Ruby using the Gosu library

-This game was based on the code from the Pragmatic Programmers Series, ""
+This game was based on the code from the Pragmatic Programmers Series, "Learn Game Programming with Ruby", WhackARuby game.

 The following images have been taken from http://www.openclipart.org, a library of free clip art for all your clip art needs!
 I'd like to give the following artists a thanks